Spirit System personalizes daily learning with immediate delivery of student data

 March 2, 2017 – Within six seconds following a physical education class, teachers using the IHT Spirit System already have important data necessary to evaluate that day’s workout and help motivate each student to improve in the next workout.

 The importance of the feedback is immeasurable, as Bill Gates pointed out in a 2013 TED talk about supporting teachers.
 Students benefit from that as well, especially the personalized feedback they receive through IHT’s Spirit Software.
-Students get two looks at an analysis of their workout immediately after completing a workout, the first coming as they return their adidas ZONE for IHT Spirit wrist heart rate monitors following class.
+Students get two looks at an analysis of their workout immediately after completing a workout, the first coming as they return their IHT ZONE wrist heart rate monitors following class.

 Students can see on the teacher’s computer screen an initial graph showing how long their heart rate measured in each zone.
 At the same time, students, teachers and parents receive a more detailed email analysis of data measured against a fully customizable series of metrics including their personal fitness profile.